floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 Search Guard is compatible with [Dashboards/Kibana](https://www.elastic.co/products/kibana){:target="_blank"} and you can use nearly all features of Search Guard with Dashboards/Kibana, including SSO with Kerberos and JWT and DLS/FLS.

-We assume that you have already set up a Search Guard secured OpenSearch/Elasticsearch cluster in the following description.
+In the following description, we assume that you have already set up a Search Guard secured OpenSearch/Elasticsearch cluster.
 We will walk through all additional steps needed for integrating Dashboards/Kibana with your setup.

 We also assume that you have enabled TLS support on the REST layer via Search Guard SSL.
 While this is optional, we strongly recommend using this feature.
 Otherwise, traffic between Dashboards/Kibana and OpenSearch/Elasticsearch is made via insecure HTTP calls and thus can be sniffed.